abel-bernabeu/facecompressor/README.md

 https://www.jetbrains.com/help/pycharm/github.html

-# Run tests
+# Test suite

-All the unit and integration tests are discovered with "pytest" instrospection, so you just need to execute one command for executing them all:
+All the unit and integration tests are discovered with "pytest" instrospection, so you just need to type one command for executing them all:

 `pytest`